JDittes/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
 1. I created a 2nd “Outcomes with Goals in the Normal Range” table, which eliminated outliers from the calculations.
 It didn’t really change the results of the data much, but I’m glad that I compiled the data, just to make sure.
 2. I compared the failed and successful campaigns using percentages in my Outcomes by Month sheet.
 I went so far as to create a bar chart showing how much higher the percentage of successful than failing campaigns would be.
 It basically showed the same information as the line chart, but Louise might find it more relatable, so I will include it in my report.
-After all, there is no such thing as too much information on which to make a [decision] (pct_higher_by_month.png).
+After all, there is no such thing as too much information on which to make a ![decision] (https://github.com/JDittes/kickstarter-analysis/blob/main/pct_higher_by_month.png).